-Summary: Find an in-depth guide to homebuyer fees and current closing costs in the State of Colorado, updated for Spring 2019.
+Summary: If you are looking to buy a home in Colorado in 2020, you’ll want to now what all your costs will be.
+Find an in-depth guide to homebuyer fees and current closing costs in the State of Colorado, updated for winter 2020.

 Quick Definition: The term “closing costs” refers to the various fees, taxes, and charges that home buyers and sellers can incur during the sale of a home.